Tosaa/PokeApi/PokeNativeLib/readme.md

 ### Usage
+Steps to use the API:
+1. Add API Lib to dependencies
+2. Create custom Logger
+3. Create custom Curl execution function
+4. Inject Logger & Curl execution function to Libraries `redtoss.poke.lib.PokeApi` object
+5. Use `PokeApi.findPokemon(name:String)` to search for Pokemon
-#### Serializing/Deserializing
+#### 1. Dependency
-To serialize and deserialize the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) plugin is used.
-Thankfully it has complete multiplatform support. :+1:

-#### Logging
+#### 2. Logging
 Since Logging is very platform dependent, a base Interface can be implemented by the user/platform itself and be injected to the library.
-The ross.poke.lib.Logger object will use the provided Logging function and logs any information within the Library through it.
+The `redtoss.poke.lib.Logger` singleton will use the provided Logging function and logs any information within the Library through it.

-The Logger is created with the runtime, since it is a singleton.
-The loggers logging function can be set during runtime by the user of this library.
+Since the Logger class is a Singleton, realized by kotlins `object declaration`, it is enough to set the `Logger.loggingFunction` at start of the runtime.
 How the logging function can be set is platform dependent.

+##### JVM
 Here is the example for the JVM [Logger](/src/jvmMain/kotlin/redtoss/poke/lib/Logger.kt):

 ```
-Logger.loggingFunction = {message->
+fun log(message:String):Unit {message->
     print(message)
 }

+Logger.loggingFunction = log
 ```

-#### Fetching Data (using the ross.poke.lib.CurlExecutor)
+##### Kotlin Native & C
+Kotlin Native and C try to use a similar approach.

+But to avoid brainf*cks, the Logger provides 2 functions that can be used.
+One function to realise logging, triggered by C code. `Logger.cLoggingFunction`
+One function to realise logging, triggered by Kotlin/Native code. `Logger.kLoggingFunction`

+#### 3. Curl execution function
-For executing Curl Requests, the ross.poke.lib.CurlExecutor is used.
-It provides a function that accepts a `URL` (as String / Char Array for KotlinNative) and returns the Response (String/CharArray).
+For executing Curl Requests, the `redtoss.poke.lib.CurlExecutor` is used.
+It provides a function that accepts a `URL` (as String / Char Array for KotlinNative) and returns the received json Response (String/CharArray).
 Since the targets do not share code for sending CURL-Requests, the functionality has to be injected.

 In case of the JVM example the [CurlExecutor](src/jvmMain/kotlin/redtoss/poke/lib/CurlExecutor.kt) is an open class and can be inherited.